Here is a quick list of some common mistakes made in IELTS Speaking Part 1.

-This must be the most common mistake I see people make during the exam.
+This must be one of the most common mistakes made in IELTS Speaking Part 1 that I see people make during the exam.

 For band 6 and 7, you don’t need to show a perfect use of paraphrase, nor does it always need to be appropriate, but you do need to show your use of paraphrase.

 Many students aren’t fully aware of what or when they should paraphrase, so now, let’s have a look at what and when to paraphrase.

 - Key language